What is Accounting Entry?

 #1 – Transaction Entry

-Transaction entry is basic account entry for any event in business.
-For example bill receipt from a customer, the bill presented from a supplier for payment, cash receipt entries from a customer and other cash payment has done which is an expense for the company.
-Transaction entry is cash basis and accrual basis.
+Transaction entry is a basic account entry for any event in business.
+For example, bill receipt from a customer, the bill presented from a supplier for payment, cash receipt entries from a customer, and other cash payments has done, which is an expense for the company.
+Transaction entry is a cash basis and accrual basis.

 #2 – Adjusting Entry

 Adjusting Entry is a journal entry done at the end of an accounting period.
-It is based on accrual basis accounting.
-The accounting journal entry is required at the end to adjust various balances in various ledger accounts which done to meet the financial position of the business as per accounting principle like as per GAAP i.e. generally accepted accounting principle.
-In short, it is basically align reported result.
+It is based on accrual accounting.
+The accounting journal entry is required at the end to adjust various balances in various ledger accounts, which done to meet the financial position of the business as per accounting principle like as per GAAP, i.e., generally accepted accounting principle.
+In short, it is align reported result.

 #3 – Closing Entry

-Closing entry is a journal entry which is done at the end of the accounting period.
-This type of entry is posted to shift ending to retain earning account from all temporary accounts like loss account, gain account, expense account and revenue account.
+Closing entry is a journal entry that is done at the end of the accounting period.
+This type of entry is posted to shift ending to retain earning account from all temporary accounts like loss account, gain account, expense account, and revenue account.
 This is done to transfer information to the next accounting period.

-Entries for the transaction are done through software where one doing transaction will not know he is creating an accounting entry e.g. creating customer invoice.
+Entries for the transaction are done through software where one doing transaction will not know he is creating an accounting entry, e.g., creating a customer invoice.
 They record all commercial transactions formally.